 - The Council Blog: PDC members work behind the scenes to stay informed.
 Associate members are active professionals.
 Read what they’re thinking here.

 - First Monday Forum: The first day of every month PDC co-hosts a lunchtime speaker program featuring experts on public diplomacy or international broadcasting.
-First Monday is a partnership with the University of Southern California’s Annenberg Center on Communication Leadership, and with PDAA, the Public Diplomacy Alumni Association
+First Monday is a partnership with the University of Southern California’s Annenberg Center on Communication Leadership, and with PDAA – an association of public diplomacy professionals

-The Forum is held at the American Foreign Service Association (AFSA), 2101 E Street NW in Washington DC (Foggy Bottom Metro), starting at noon.
+The Forum is held at the George Washington University Elliott School of International Affairs, 1957 E. Street, NW, Washington, D.C.
+(Foggy Bottom Metro), starting at noon.
 Sandwiches and refreshments are served.
 Find the upcoming Forum on our Events page.

 - Spring and Fall Forums: These half-day programs have investigated broad topics, each spawning a book.
 See the summary page for them here.